COBRA lets you keep your former employer’s group health plan for a limited time but that coverage can be expensive.

 Cost is a major factor to consider when buying COBRA coverage.
-By law, you can be charged 100 percent of the plan's premiums, plus up to a 2% administrative fee.
+By law, you can be charged 100% of the plan’s premiums, plus up to a 2% administrative fee.
 Employers usually pay more than half of health insurance premiums.

 6. If you’re eligible for Social Security disability benefits, you may receive 29 months of COBRA coverage.

-If the United States Social Security Administration (SSA) determines that you are disabled, you may be entitled to up to 29 months of COBRA if:
+If the United States Social Security Administration (SSA) determines that you’re disabled, you may be entitled to up to 29 months of COBRA if:

 7. Many states have their own “mini-COBRA” laws that grant broader rights in determining COBRA eligibility.

-Even if you work at a small company that is exempt from federal law, you might not be out of luck when it comes to COBRA.
-Many states have their own "mini-COBRA" laws that give workers at firms who have between two and 19 employees the right to continue their group health plans.
+Even if you work at a small company that’s exempt from federal law, you may still benefit from COBRA.
+Many states have their own “mini-COBRA” laws that give workers at firms who have between two and 19 employees the right to continue their group health plans.

-While COBRA applies to self-funded plans and group health plans offered by employers with 20 or more employees, mini-COBRA laws do not apply to self-funded plans.
+While COBRA applies to self-funded plans and group health plans offered by employers with 20 or more employees, mini-COBRA laws don’t apply to self-funded plans.

 8. Under COBRA, you have the same health insurance rights during “open enrollment” as your former employer’s active employees.